 Eugenia’s VR dance preview, Lithium Hindsight, is a work-in-progress.
 She is keen to reach out to others interested in her work who have the condition.
 Her academic research for her PhD explores: How can phenomenology can be applied to create dance pathographies for virtual reality environments about adolescent bipolar disorder?

-Eugenia will be writing about her research and experiences with adolescent bipolar disorder for Mental Ideas and Bipolar Hong Kong.
+Eugenia will be writing about her research and experiences with adolescent bipolar disorder for Mental Ideas.
 She’ll also be a guest (in person, not just virtually!) on the Virtually Eugenia: Bipolar & Creativity episode of our Mental Ideas Podcast, which broadcasts on RTHK Radio 3 in 2020 and will be returning to the show as a guest in 2022.